November 30th

 Meaning of the subhAShita:

-What can an evil-doer do to one whose weapon is forgiveness?
-A spark of fire (that has) fallen where there is no grass burns itself out.
+What can an evil-doer do to one whose weapon is forgiveness/forbearance?
+A spark of fire (that has) fallen where there is no grass, burns itself out.

 Commentary:

 A spark of fire can flare into a blaze quickly, provided the circumstances are in its favor.
-If the spark comes in contact with things that can fuel its rage, then it will surely turn fierce.
-But for a spark that has fallen on a ground where there is no grass or any other kind of fuel, there is no choice but to extinguish itself.
+If the spark comes in contact with things that can fuel its rage, it will surely turn fierce.
+But for a spark that has fallen on the ground, where there is no grass or any other fuel, there is no choice but to extinguish itself.

-Similarly, a troublemaker can't do much harm to a person armed with the weapon of forgiveness.
-If one keeps forgiving the evil-doer, he can't last much longer than the fire that has fallen on empty ground.
+Similarly, a troublemaker can't do much harm to a person armed with the weapon of forgiveness and forbearance.
+If one keeps forgiving the evil-doer, he can't last much longer than the spark that has fallen on empty ground.

 Isn't this the best way to resolve conflicts?